nickrakovsky/saml_provider/README.md

 # SAML Provider

-For testing our SAML integration.
+Runs a SAML provider for testing purposes.